There are two purchasing options:

 You receive a zip file of the choral score, any instrumental parts the composer has written, mp3s to share with your choir, congregational pdf for worship aids and projection.
 You DO NOT purchase these separately, it all comes in one file folder.

-As long as the music is theologically and musically sound, we do not turn away any kind of music.
+As long as the music is theologically, liturgically, musically sound, we do not turn away any kind of music.
 We let the Holy Spirit work through our composers and bring you their work.
 Therefore, we have a wide variety of music from traditional to contemporary, lyrical to psalm-tone and from just piano to full-orchestral settings.

 Our music comes from an ever-growing network of liturgical composers!
 Many of whom are music directors themselves and understand the importance of desiring music that fits the needs of your choir(s).

-The SLM Staff, USCCB, CCD, ICEL, and the Archdiocese of Omaha.
+The SLC Review Board, USCCB, CCD, ICEL, and the Archdiocese of Omaha.
 We also require our composers to do peer reviews of the work before submitting.
 This gives our composers an opportunity to grow in their musicality.

 While we’d love to offer recordings for every single piece of music on our website, it is simply not feasible at this time since there are so many.
 However, we believe our daily psalms are easy enough to learn by ear that recordings aren’t essential.

 Yes!
-Part of the charm of SLM is that pastoral musicians can contact the composer directly to request other instrumental parts.
-It is up to the composer to decide if they can accomodate the request.
+Part of the “grass-roots” nature of SLM is that pastoral musicians can contact the composer directly to request other instrumental parts.
+It is up to the composer to decide if they can accommodate the request.

 We have an extensive network through the NPM composer forum, networking with other composers online and composer word-of-mouth.
 Our composers live all over the United States and also in Ireland and England!
 All have backgrounds in liturgical music ministry and have “worked in the trenches” as music directors (most still do!).

-We’re excited to talk with you about self-publishing your liturgical music!
+We’re excited to talk with you about publishing your liturgical music!
 Please visit SLComposer.org to learn more about the process.